 Liv Langma Advanced Pro Disc 1 AXS

-The Langma Advanced Pro Disc 1 AXS features a SRAM Rival eTap AXS hydraulic groupset, Giant Halo power meter, Giant SLR 2 36 Disc WheelSystem and Liv Alacra SL CS saddle.
+The Langma Advanced Pro Disc 1 AXS features a SRAM Rival eTap AXS hydraulic groupset, Giant Halo power meter, Giant SLR 2 36 Disc WheelSystem and Liv Alacra SL saddle.

 Price: £TBC / $TBC / AU$TBC